-Victoria L. Bolton, Chair, phone: (607) 587-3620 E-mail address: boltonvl@alfredstate.edu
+Dr. Philip D. Schroeder, Chair, phone: (607) 587-3983 E-mail address: schroePD@alfredstate.edu

-Classes and laboratories for students taking agriculture or veterinary technology courses are held primarily in the Agriculture Science Building and College Farm.
-The Agriculture Science Building contains student laboratories specializing in soils, botany, animal handling, animal anatomy and physiology, microbiology, surgery, radiology, vivariums, and kennel areas.
-A 5,300-square-foot greenhouse produces hydroponic vegetables, edible flowers, and herbs.
+Classes and laboratories for students taking agriculture or veterinary technology courses are held primarily in the Agriculture Science Building and at the College Farm.
+The Agriculture Science Building contains laboratories specializing in soils, botany, animal handling, animal anatomy and physiology, microbiology, surgery, radiology, vivariums, and kennel areas.
+A 5,300-sq.-ft. greenhouse produces hydroponic vegetables, edible flowers, and herbs.
 The greenhouse also contains a tropical room, desert room, and plant propagation areas.
 Greenhouse plants are used for instruction in the botany, IPM, soils, sustainable vegetable, forage, and nutrition courses.

 The College Farm is the home to 135 registered Holsteins.
 Sixty-five lactating cows have a BAA of 108.7 and a rolling herd average of over 28,000 pounds with over 1,100 pounds of fat .
 Students experience all aspects of herd management from calves to cows.
-They also have an opportunity to participate in cattle showing as well as have the opportunity to become a member of the ASC Dairy Judging Team that tours during the fall and spring semesters.
+They also have an opportunity to participate in cattle showing as well as the opportunity to become a member of the ASC Dairy Judging Team that tours during the fall and spring semesters.
 The farm is also home to a small number of horses, both miniature and full size, alpacas, swine, poultry, and sheep that are used for instruction in animal care and management.
-The farm sits on 800 acres of land which is put to use by soils, botany, nutrition, feeds, field, and forage classes.
-The farm is currently the site of composting projects, a wind turbine generating electricity, and a solar pump watering system in the pastures.
-These are all innovative ways of looking at alternative energy sources and conservation.
-Students also have the opportunity to work and live on the farm as interns.
+The 800-acre farm is also used by soils, botany, nutrition, feeds, field, and forage classes.
+Students have the opportunity to work and live on the farm as interns.